 The true function of the "The McKittrick Hotel" is deliberately veiled in an air of mystery by its creators, which lends well to a refreshing lack of expectations for the multifaceted experience that awaits visitors to this old Chelsea warehouse complex (formerly the scene of '90s-era megaclubs like Twilo).

-Within its walls, guests can pick and choose their own adventure, grouped around three core elements: The superlative, must-see Sleep No More theatrical production; the speakeasy-inspired, supper club-style The Heath restaurant; and the rooftop lounge, Gallow Green.
+Within its walls, guests can pick and choose their own adventure, grouped around three core elements: the superlative, must-see "Sleep No More" theatrical production; the speakeasy-inspired, supper club-style The Heath restaurant; and the rooftop lounge, Gallow Green.

-Think Eyes Wide Shut, meets haunted house, meets murder-mystery theater, meets Shakespearean tragedy Macbeth, meets film noir, and you might just get the most general gist of this must-be-experienced-to-be-believed theatrical production, from British company Punchdrunk.
+Think "Eyes Wide Shut" meets haunted house, meets murder-mystery theater, meets Shakespearean tragedy "Macbeth," meets film noir, and you might just get the most general gist of this must-be-experienced-to-be-believed theatrical production, from British company Punchdrunk.

-Sleep No More is not a traditional sit-down stage show, but rather a unique, roving, interactive play, where curious, adventurous theater-goers and anguished, agile actors roam freely between a massive multi-floor set where acts unfold throughout more than 100 meticulously detailed and dimly lit rooms, corridors, and themed spaces.
-From a graveyard to a taxidermist's workshop, nursery to hospital ward, each room reveals clues and sparks imaginations, with participants invited to hands-on exploration as they search for clues and context—you can rummage through drawers, open cupboards, thumb through books and photographs.
+"Sleep No More" is not a traditional sit-down stage show, but rather a unique, roving, interactive play, where curious, adventurous theater-goers and anguished, agile actors roam freely between a massive multi-floor set where acts unfold throughout more than 100 meticulously detailed and dimly lit rooms, corridors, and themed spaces.
+From a graveyard to a taxidermist's workshop, nursery to a hospital ward, each room reveals clues and sparks imaginations, with participants invited to hands-on exploration as they search for clues and context—you can rummage through drawers, open cupboards, thumb through books and photographs.

 The macabre tone of the immersive show is consistently eerie and suspenseful, with participants required to wear Venetian carnival-style masks, and sworn to silence throughout the course of the play.
 Efforts are made by staff to separate groups and couples as they arrive so that the show is experienced as a solitary journey.
 Alone, in this dark world, devoid of the comfortable commentary and facial cues of friends and even strangers, one is left to solely navigate the depths of one's senses and emotional impulses, in a setting that intrinsically nurtures inner fears and anxieties.